 Per Section 101(a) of the Evidence Act, program evaluation is defined as "an assessment using systematic data collection and analysis of one or more programs, policies, and organizations intended to assess their effectiveness and efficiency."
+Program Evaluator work includes, but is not limited to: planning, managing, or conducting specific evaluation activities using complex and appropriate scientific methods;

-The purpose of program evaluation is to assess the effectiveness or efficiency of a program, policy, organization, or aspect of these.
+summarizing evaluation findings for agencywide/particular programs or policies; supporting other offices within an agency to interpret evaluation findings; and bringing evaluation-related evidence to bear in decision-making.
+The purpose of program evaluation is to assess the effectiveness or efficiency of a program, policy, organization or aspect of these.
 Evaluation can look beyond the program, policy, or organizational level to include assessment of particular projects or interventions within a program, for example, or particular aspects of a policy or functions or units within an organization.
 Evaluations may address questions related to the implementation or institution of a program, policy, or organization; the effectiveness or impact of specific strategies related to or used by a program, policy, or organization; and/or factors that relate to variability in the effectiveness of a program, policy, or organization or strategies of these.
 Evaluations can also examine questions related to understanding the contextual factors surrounding a program, as well as how to effectively target specific populations or groups for a particular intervention.
 They can provide critical information to inform decisions about current and future programming, policies, and organizational operations.
 Importantly, evaluation can be used for learning and improvement, as well as for accountability purposes.

 As described above, there are different types of program evaluation, each of which answers different types of questions and requires different methodological approaches.
 Table A.1 in OMB Memorandum, M-21-27: Evidence-Based Policymaking: Learning Agendas and Annual Evaluation Plans lays out a series of evidence-building questions, indicates what type of evaluation may be most appropriate, and suggests methodological approaches.
-Program evaluators use their expertise to refine evidence-building questions, identify the appropriate evaluation type, and select the scientifically sound method that aligns to that evaluation type and question.
+Program evaluators use their expertise to refine evidence-building questions, identify the appropriate evaluation type, and select the scientifically-sound method that aligns to that evaluation type and question.
 To do so, they bring understanding and awareness of a range of methodological approaches, including, but not limited to: pilot projects, ethnography, structured observations, qualitative interviews and focus groups, time studies, statistical analysis of program or participant data, community-based participatory research, randomized controlled trials, regression discontinuity design, propensity score matching, and difference-in-difference approaches.